-If you’re looking to invest in a portfolio of stocks that gives you exposure to US-based tech companies trading on the NASDAQ, the BMO NASDAQ 100 Equity Hedged to CAD Index ETF could be an ideal asset for you to consider.
+Looking to invest in a portfolio of stocks that gives you exposure to US-based tech companies trading on the NASDAQ?

-- It is a low-cost way to passively invest in US-based companies.
+- It is a low-cost way to invest in US-based companies passively.

 What is BMO ZQQ ETF?